damienbod/bff-aspnetcore-vuejs/README.md

 })
 ```

 > [!NOTE]
 > The ASP.NET Core project setup uses port 4202, this needs to match the YARP reverse proxy settings for development.

 ## Setup development

 The development environment is setup to use the defualt tools for each of the tech stacks.
-VUE JS is used like recommended.
+Vue.js is used like recommended.
 I use Visual Studio code.
-A YARP reverse proxy is used to integrate the VUE JS development into the backend application.
+A YARP reverse proxy is used to integrate the Vue.js development into the backend application.

 ![BFF development](https://github.com/damienbod/bff-aspnetcore-vuejs/blob/main/images/vue-aspnetcore-bff-yarp-dev_01.png)